 Geopolitical alignmentNeutral / South African gatewayChina-built; potential Chinese renewalUS/EU-backed Western corridor

-The Lobito extension would not replace the RSZ or TAZARA networks but would provide a third directional option.
+The Lobito extension would not replace the ZRL or TAZARA networks but would provide a third directional option.
 This diversification is strategically valuable for Zambia.
 Dependence on any single export route creates vulnerability to disruptions, whether from port congestion, political instability in transit countries, or infrastructure failures.
-A three-corridor network, southward through RSZ, eastward through TAZARA, and westward through Lobito, would give Zambian miners and the government the ability to direct freight to whichever route offers the best combination of cost, speed, and reliability at any given time.
-For Western-bound exports, the Lobito route would be decisively superior.
+A three-corridor network, southward through ZRL and the southern African system, eastward through TAZARA, and westward through Lobito, would give Zambian miners and the government the ability to direct freight to whichever route offers the best combination of cost, speed, and reliability at any given time.
+For Western-bound exports, the Lobito route could be superior if the Luacano-Chingola extension is financed, built, and operated reliably.
 For Asian-bound exports, TAZARA or the southern routes through Indian Ocean ports may remain competitive.

 Funding & Timeline